RojJuan/dotfiles/README.md

 ## Neovim

-To use the Neovim config you will need a few things
+To use the Neovim config (Nvchad) you will need a few things

+- Nvchad
 - Rust language installed
 - Go language installed
 - Node and npm installed